jonesy30/LambdaCalculator/README.md

 Install and setup ANTLR4
     - To do this, you'll need at least Java 1.7 installed (since the back-end of ANTLR is Java and not Python)
     - Follow the steps in this link in section "1.
 Setup ANTLR" https://tomassetti.me/antlr-mega-tutorial/#setup-antlr
-    - Get ANTLR for python using "pip install antlr4-python3-runtime" (using a virtual environment if you want - see steps at the bottom of this README)
+    - Get ANTLR for python using "pip install antlr4-python3-runtime" (using a virtual environment if you want - see steps at the bottom of this README section)
     - Run the following commands from the main directory containing the LambdaCalculus.g4 file antlr4 LambdaCalculus.g4 antlr4 -Dlanguage=Python3 LambdaCalculus.g4 -visitor